Dual Circumference and Collinear Sets: Proof of main

 \begin{proof} The edge of $T_i$ incident to $u$ corresponds to a chord path $P$.
 The graph $P\cup C$ has two faces with $P$ on its boundary, one of which is $u$.
-The lemma now follows immediately from \lemref{one-caressed}, with $R=u$. \end{proof}
+The lemma now follows immediately from \lemref{one_caressed}, with $R=u$. \end{proof}

 We will make use of the following well-known property of 3-connected plane graphs.